developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 <img alt="" style="height:350px" src="ekd_main_steps.png"/>

-*EKD features a simple drag-and-drop UI with device simulator to allow quick creation of purpose-built key layouts <br>configured for specific key actions that can be modified for different devices and screen resolutions*.
+*EKD features a simple drag-and-drop UI with device simulator to allow quick creation of purpose-built key layouts <br>configured for specific key actions that can be modified for different devices and screen resolutions.<br> Click image to enlarge, ESC to exit*.

 ### `IMPORTANT - PLEASE READ`
 * **Zebra Enterprise Keyboard MUST be installed on the device and selected as the default input source** to use custom layouts created with EKD.